-The Long Island Power Authority has initiated a tax certiorari proceeding to challenge their property tax assessment.
-The result of such a challenge could have a considerable impact on the District's residential property taxes and future school district budgets.
-The Northport Power Plant currently pays approximately \$53.8 million in taxes to the Northport-East Northport School District.
-The plant's assessed valuation represents approximately 37.9% of the total assessed valuation of the School District.
-The District filed suit against LIPA in May 2011 alleging a breach of contract after LIPA filed the tax certiorari.
-In July of 2015, a state appellate court sided with the School District in its case challenging LIPA's efforts to reduce the tax assessment of the power plant.
-A reduction in the school taxes paid by LIPA would cause a shift in the tax burden to the District's residential tax base and could impact future budgets.
-The impact would be contingent upon the amount of LIPA's property tax assessment reduction.
-Any award of back taxes payable to LIPA as a result of the proceeding would not be the responsibility of the District.
+The Long Island Power Authority and National Grid have initiated tax certiorari proceedings challenging the property tax assessment of the Northport Power Plant.
+As the assessing authority, the Town of Huntington is actively opposing these challenges before the Suffolk County, N.Y.
+Supreme Court.
+An adverse result of such a challenge could have a considerable impact on the District's residential property taxes and future school district budgets.
+The Northport Power Plant currently pays approximately \$55.0 million in taxes to the Northport-East Northport School District.
+The Power Plant's assessed valuation represents approximately 37.7% of the total assessed valuation of the District.
+The District filed suit against LIPA and National Grid in May 2011 alleging a breach of contract after LIPA and National Grid filed the tax certiorari proceedings.
+The claim was dismissed by the Suffolk County Supreme Court.
+The case has been appealed to the Appellate Division Second Department.
+A reduction in the school taxes paid by the Power Plant would cause a shift in the tax burden to the District's residential tax base and could impact future budgets.
+The impact would be contingent upon the amount of the Power Plant's property tax assessment reduction.
+Any award of back taxes payable to LIPA and/or National Grid as a result of the proceeding would not be the responsibility of the District.